 The larvae of the brown-tail moth can cause extremely adverse allergic reactions in people and animals.
 The hibernating structures of the larvae are very obvious and easy to remove.
+No brown-tail moths were found last year.

-• Remove and incinerate brown-tail moth tents in early spring before the larvae emerge or autumn/winter at the beginning of hibernation.
+Monitor and if necessary remove and incinerate brown-tail moth tents in early spring before the larvae emerge or autumn/winter at the beginning of hibernation.
 The tents should be removed wherever possible, particularly around footpaths